twittner/zeromq-haskell/README.md

 Current status
 --------------

-Version 0.5.0 - This software currently has *beta* status, i.e. it had seen limited testing.
-Changes to its API may still happen.
+Version 0.6.0 - This software currently has *beta* status, i.e. it had seen limited testing.
+This version renames "with" to "withContext" and introduces a new "withSocket" resource wrapper.
+The API is otherwise identical to 0.5.0

-This software requires zeromq version 2.1.0.
+This software requires zeromq version 2.1.x.

 Installation
 ------------